 Cornflower Centaurea cyanus

 An iconic image of rural meadows, the bright blue cornflower was once a common sight in cornfields, but it has declined dramatically in the wild in the last 60 years.
+Fields full of cornflowers were last seen in Britain between the wars.

 Where it grows